andresgongora/dotfiles-manager/README.md

 #                              Overview and details
 <!--------------------------------------+-------------------------------------->

-`symlink.sh` will traverse `./originals` and all subdirectories in search for any config file whose name matches `$USER@$HOME.config`.
+`symlink.sh` will traverse `dotfiles-manager/dotfiles` and all subdirectories in search for any config file whose name matches `$USER@$HOME.config`.
 Any valid config file will be parsed line by line.
 Each line must contain two paths.
 The first path is where you want to link your file to (i.e. where your system expects to find a given file, like for example `~/.bashrc`).
-The second path is relative to this folder's `./dotfiles/` and indicates the "original" file you want to link.
+The second path is relative to this folder's `./dotfiles/` and indicates the _original_ file you want to link.
 Both paths must be spearated by spaces or tabs.
 If you want to add spaces _within_ any of the path, you must escape them with `\` (e.g. `/home/user/folder\ with\ many\ spaces/`).